Transport-Environment/atm_and_contrail_avoidance/README.md

 **Analyses:**

 * File availability and statistics of forcing datasets
-    - I used to approaches to analyse the data
+    - Two approaches to analyse the data
-        1. Convert tabular parquet files to hourly grid-based netcdf files + sum hourly grid-based files to get hourly, monthly and annual averages
+        1. Convert tabular parquet files to hourly grid-based netcdf files & sum hourly grid-based files to get hourly, monthly and annual averages
         2. Directly sum parquet files for different FIRs to get hourly, monthly and annual statistics by FIR  - this method retains more of the original data fields since it is more memory efficient.
-At the same time, I lose all spatial information.
+At the same time, it discards spatial information.
     - Both approaches agree numerically
 * Maps of flight distance, warming and contrails per flight
     - Use netcdf files and aggregate using xarray
 * Forcing per **flight distance**, **hour**, **month**, **flight level**, and **FIR**
     - User parquet files with the exception of forcing per flight level
     - Aggregate using pandas
+* Region boundaries based on rectangular bounding boxes suggest in Teoh et al. 2024 as well as on lower flight information region boundaries

 **Figures:**